Lota (vessel): Idioms and literature

 In some parts of the Indian subcontinent, the use of the phrase "bependi ka lota" (a "lota without a base") is colloquially used to refer to a person who may switch their loyalties.
 This comes from the observation that a spherical lota without a base tends to roll over in unpredictable directions when kept on uneven ground.
 The neologism "lotacracy" was coined in Pakistan to describe politicians who switch parties for their convenience.

 Ayurveda

 According to the ancient Indian/Hindu-origin traditional medicine system of ayurveda, drinking water stored in the copper lota has health and nutritional benefits.
 It is used for jala neti, a traditional ayurvedic and yogic practice that is used for cleansing the nose and sinus passages through nasal irrigation.

 Sacred ceremonies

 In the Indian-origin religions, the lota is a multi-purpose utensil.
 It is also used in the sacred rituals, such as yajna, puja, for wedding rituals, and other sacred ceremonies.

 Cleansing

-The bodna, a black spouted lota variation used in Bengal.
+The bodna, a spouted lota variation used in Bengal.

 Throughout the Indian subcontinent, the lota is commonly used to assist with hygiene, such as during baths or anal cleansing.

 In Bengali, the term lotā is used for bath mugs.